mrstefangrimm/TemplateStateMachine/README.md

 [qpn](https://github.com/QuantumLeaps/qpn) has been around for years and does an excellent job.

 While experimenting how I could use C++ templates to generate a state machine, [SML](https://github.com/boost-ext/sml) got released.
-SML also uses C++ templates to declaratively program state machine.
+SML also uses C++ templates to declaratively program state machines.
 It is a pity that SML no longer works with C++14.